 One of the seven disciplines of the Athletic & Personal Development program is Vision Training.
 As with other forms of exercise intended to improve athletic performance, Vision Training enhances an athlete’s visual abilities.
 Vision Training often increases strength in the muscles of the eye, the endurance of these muscles and improves communication between the brain and the images captured by the eyes, thus improving the speed and efficiency by which an athlete can process the information that they see.

 Vision Training with the technology offered by the IMG Academy Athletic & Personal Developement program enhances hand-eye coordination, peripheral vision, reaction time and depth perception.
-Then, using seven exercise protocols (Visual Alignment, Concentration, Visual Memory, Visual Accommodation, Saccadic Eye Movement, Dynamic Visual Acuity, and Eye Hand Coordination and Reaction), students are educated on how to apply their training into their prospective sport.
+Then, using seven exercise protocols (Visual Alignment, Concentration, Visual Memory, Visual Accommodation, Saccadic Eye Movement, Dynamic Visual Acuity, and Eye Hand Coordination and Reaction), students are educated on how to apply their training into their respective sport.